Breast Augmentation at Plastic + Hand

 This year alone, more than 200,000 women will have breast augmentation surgery.
-Like them, you might want your breasts to be more proportional to your body or you might want to reshape and enlarge your breasts to reverse the effects of breastfeeding or aging.
+Like them, you might want your breasts to be more proportional to your body or reshape and enlarge your breasts to reverse the effects of breastfeeding or aging.
 Or, you may be a candidate for reconstructive surgery after medical treatment.

-• the shell; the outside layer sometimes called the envelope or lumen
+- the shell, which is the outside layer sometimes called the envelope or lumen

-• the filler which is inserted into the shell
+- the filler (either silicone gel or saline), which is inserted into the shell

 During your consultation, we can help you determine which type of implant is best for you.